Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Introduction

+Stable discrete Helmholtz decompositions or so-called regular decompositions are a key tool in the convergence analysis of HX preconditioners.
+Using standard discrete regular decompositions, their mesh-independent performance was shown for quasi-uniform sequences of meshes \cite{HX}.
+However, this theory cannot deal with large variations of the coefficients.
+Although numerical results indicate that the HX preconditioner is not much affected by large jumps of the coefficients \cite{Kol2009}, it remained an open problem whether the bounds from \cite{HX} for the condition numbers achievable by HX preconditioning remain valid also in the case of coefficients $\al$ and $\be$ with large jumps (refer to Subsection 7.3 of \cite{HX}).

-The first important attempt for Helmholtz decomposition in nonhomogeneous medium was made in \cite{HuShuZou2013}, where a weighted discrete (orthogonal) Helmholtz decomposition, which is almost stable with respect to the weight function $\beta$, was constructed and studied.
-Moreover, in that paper the desired convergence result of the preconditioner proposed in \cite{HZ2} was proved by using this weighted Helmholtz decomposition.
-Unfortunately, the weighted discrete Helmholtz decomposition constructed in \cite{HuShuZou2013} cannot be applied to analyze the HX preconditioner for the case with large jump coefficients.
+This issue was first discussed in \cite{XuZ2011} for the case with two sub-domains, i.e., a simple transmission problem.
+The main challenge was that stability estimates for standard discrete regular decompositions had always relied on unweighted norms, which do not involve the coefficients $\al$ and $\be$.
+The first important attempt towards a coefficient-aware discrete Helmholtz decomposition was made in \cite{HuShuZou2013}, where a weighted discrete Helmholtz decomposition, which is almost stable with respect to the weight function $\al=\be$, was constructed and studied.
+Moreover, using this weighted Helmholtz decomposition in that paper the desired robust convergence result for the preconditioner proposed in \cite{HZ2} was proved.
+Unfortunately, the weighted discrete Helmholtz decomposition constructed in \cite{HuShuZou2013} cannot be applied to analyze the HX preconditioner for the case with large jumps of the coefficients.